Staff

 Execution Coordination Layer

-Where Runtime Integrity provides the foundational resources, the Execution Coordination Layer provides the managed execution environment — state management, orchestration, model routing, service coordination, scheduling, and deployment pipelines that transform raw infrastructure into a structured operational platform.
+Where Runtime Integrity provides the foundational resources, the Execution Coordination Layer provides the managed execution environment — state management, orchestration, model routing, service coordination, scheduling, review loops, and deployment pipelines that transform raw infrastructure into a structured operational platform.

 State management ensures operational continuity across sessions and boundaries